cgarciae/treeo/docs/user-guide/opaque-static-fields.md

 ```
 `opaque` will "hide" the value content of the field from JAX, changes will only be detected if the type of an opaque field changes or, in case its an array-like type, if its shape or dtype changes.

-## opaque_is_equal
+## opaque predicates
-If you want to define you on policy on how opaque fields are handled, you can use the `opaque_is_equal: Callable[[to.Opaque, Any], bool]` argument and pass a function that takes in a `to.Opaque(value: Any)` object and the new value of the field and return a boolean indicating whether the new value is considered equal to the opaque value.
+If you want to define you on policy on how opaque fields are handled, you can use pass a `Callable[[to.Opaque, Any], bool]`  function that takes in a `to.Opaque(value: Any)` object and the new value of the field and return a boolean indicating whether the new value is considered equal to the opaque value.

 ```python hl_lines="19"
 def same_length(opaque: to.Opaque, other: Any):